faith-toyin/FUTURE_DS_02/README.md

 2. Sales: This represents the total number of units sold on that particular date, serving as the primary variable we aim to forecast.
 3. OnPromotion: This column indicates whether the products were on promotion during the recorded date, which can significantly impact sales figures.
 4. Family: This refers to the category or family of products, helping to segment sales data and analyze trends across different product types.

+#### DATA COLLECTION
+he dataset was downloaded from Kaggle and the specific dataset used is the "Store Sales-Time Series Forecasting" dataset, which contains dates, store and product information, whether that item was being promoted, as well as the sales numbers.
+The dataset is publicly available and can be accessed [Here](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data)